When is Fleabag series two on TV? What's it about? Who's in the cast?

 Sian Clifford will also return as Fleabag’s uptight sister Claire, as will Bill Paterson as their emotionally unavailable father and the ever-brilliant Hugh Skinner as Fleabag’s on-off boyfriend Harry.
 Jenny Rainsford will also reprise her role as Boo.

-It’s also been announced that King Lear’s Andrew Scott is set to join the cast for series two, playing a priest.
+It’s also been announced that King Lear’s Andrew Scott is set to join the cast for series two, playing a priest who “jolts” Fleabag into “seeing the world in a different way”.
+The show’s producer’s recently revealed that Waller-Bridge wrote the part with Scott in mind.

 Kristin Scott Thomas and Fiona Shaw (who previously worked with Waller-Bridge on Killing Eve) also have guest roles this series.